-In the past several years, CNA has experienced, at certain points in time, significant increases in claim counts for asbestos-related claims.
+In the past several years, CNA experienced, at certain points in time, significant increases in claim counts for asbestos-related claims.
 The factors that led to these increases included, among other things, intensive advertising campaigns by lawyers for asbestos claimants, mass medical screening programs sponsored by plaintiff lawyers and the addition of new defendants such as the distributors and installers of products containing asbestos.
-During 2004 and 2005, the rate of new filings appears to have decreased from the filing rates seen in the past several years.
+In subsequent years, the rate of new filings has decreased.
 Various challenges to mass screening claimants have been mounted.
-Nevertheless, CNA continues to experience an overall increase in total asbestos claim counts.
-The majority of asbestos bodily injury claims are filed by persons exhibiting few, if any, disease symptoms.
+Historically, the majority of asbestos bodily injury claims have been filed by persons exhibiting few, if any, disease symptoms.
 Recent studies have concluded that the percentage of unimpaired claimants to total claimants ranges between 66% and up to 90%.
 Some courts, including the federal district court responsible for pre-trial proceedings in all federal asbestos bodily injury actions, have ordered that so-called "unimpaired" claimants may not recover unless at some point the claimant's condition worsens to the point of impairment.
 Some plaintiffs classified as "unimpaired" have challenged those orders.
 Therefore, the ultimate impact of the orders on future asbestos claims remains uncertain.